N02870941/mazes/pages/intuition.md

 One way of framing the problem of generating and solving a maze is in terms of graph theory.
 For the purpose of clarity, we will use the words maze and graph interchangeably.
-If you are not familiar with graph theory, here is an explanation of the information about graph theory that is relevant to understand this problem.
+If you are not familiar with graph theory, here is an explanation of the information about graph theory that is relevant to this problem.

 A graph `G` is a pair denoted as `G = {V, E}` where `V` is a set of vertices and `E` is a set of edges.
-Each edge connects some vertex another vertex from the vertex set `V`.
-In other words, a vertex is a **location** in a network and an edge is a **connection** between these vertices.
+Each edge connects some vertex from `V` with another vertex from `V`.
+In other words, a vertex is a **location** in a network and an edge is a **connection** between two vertices.

 Graphs come in various forms:

 1. Weighted
 2. Directed

-We can have any of the following types of graphs:
+They can also be:

+1. Directed
+2. Undirected

+The four basic types of graphs are:

 1. Weighted and directed
 2. Weighted and undirected